qntnt/syzygyco-op.github.io/README.md

 # syzygyco-op.github.io

-A simple public website for Syzygy
+A simple public website for Syzygy.

+Also check out the [Requirements/Design doc](https://docs.google.com/document/d/1SrBFR4WLUi_WnOKULPDLxn6hugp6PHzSxQQ-rajLfVw).

 ## How do I edit this site?